Hong Kong: How is China's crackdown changing the city's identity? | DW | 03.12.2021

 "The reason why it's depressing in Hong Kong is because everyone knows everything has changed," she added.

-Despite the danger, Rebecca insists that critical discourse is still happening, but that many have taken up new forms that are less open or obvious.
+Despite the danger, Rebecca insists that critical discourse is still happening, but has taken up new forms that are less open or obvious.
 For example, she recently attended a theater production about zombies attacking Hong Kong.

 William Yang contributed to this report.